Kerbas-ad-astra/LibreBurnTime/README.md

 * You're not within 200 meters of the target and going under 10 m/s, or within 400 meters and going under 1 m/s

 ## Caveats
-There's a reason this mod is called *BetterBurnTime* and not *PerfectBurnTime*.
+There's a reason this mod's parent is called *BetterBurnTime* and not *PerfectBurnTime*.
 There are some conditions that it does *not* handle, as follows:

 ### Doesn't predict staging
 The mod bases its acceleration and dV estimates on your *current* configuration.
 It doesn't know about whether or when you're going to stage in the future.